 Unfortunately, not all things get better with age.
 The older a program or set of code is, the more time malicious individuals have had to “crack the code” or find security issues.
 As security issues are identified, they are addressed in the latest and greatest version of the code.
-FleetFocus now includes two-factor authentication in the newest update, along with enhanced session key security.
+FleetFocus now includes two-factor authentication in the newest update, along with the enhanced session key security.
 Essentially, as threats to data security become more prevalent, we have to adapt and create greater safeguards with multi-step verification processes and enhanced encryption and data recovery services.

-At the same time, End of Life issues need to be addressed before it is too late.
+At the same time, End of Life issues needs to be addressed before it is too late.
 End of Life is the designation for software systems that will no longer receive any sort of support.
-A great example of this issue can be observed with the modern personal computer operating systems.
+A great example of this issue can be observed with modern personal computer operating systems.
 Windows 7 from Microsoft is currently receiving Extended Security Updates until August 2020, at which point there will no longer be any support.
-Extended Security Updates is the designation given to the period where a software provider will provide minimal, or critical, security updates for a product.
+Extended Security Updates are the designation given to the period where a software provider will provide minimal, or critical, security updates for a product.
 In this case, Windows 7 is in its ESU period.
 It will reach End of Life as of August 2020.